jesse-richardville/AdventureWorks-Sales-Management-Project/ReadMe.md

 Tables have been extracted and saved as .csv files then imported into Microsoft Power BI for visualization and can be viewed as "DIM_%.csv" and "FACT_%.csv" files.

 A report has been created to fulfill the business request/scenario and can be seen [here](https://jesserichardville.wordpress.com/) which was exported as a live and interactive Power BI [dashboard](https://app.powerbi.com/links/LRRRrNlE1P?ctid=dd9514d9-0843-4d4f-8158-06bf09d7ea7c&pbi_source=linkShare&bookmarkGuid=3f1b3e80-1e6b-44a8-b865-0ba062c35f12).

+This analysis delivers an executive business request using SQL and Power BI on two years of data (January 2021 - January 2023), which leads to the conclusion that Mountain Bikes are the most popular sale item, Bikes make up the majority of sales (95.3%), and December is the busiest month for sales.